 - 1. Adults: normal saline IVF 500 1000 ml bolus and reassess - 2.
 Pediatrics: normal saline IVF 10 20 ml/kg bolus and reassess - 3.
 Ondansetron (Zofran®) for nausea and/or vomiting - A. Adults: 4 8 mg IV, IM, PO - B. Pediatrics: 0.15 mg/kg IV, IM, PO (maximum 4 mg) - 4.
 Advanced Airway management as indicated - A. Airway: Intubation Protocol - B. Airway: BIAD Protocol - 5.
 Ensure proper tube placement using capnometry, SpO2, and ventilate with 100% oxygen - 6.
-Considers causes of hypoglycemia/hyperglycemia and treat per appropriate protocol
+Considers causes of hyperglycemia and treat per appropriate protocol - 7.
+Obtain 12-lead ECG if patient presentation consistent with DKA - 8.
+Administer calcium gluconate 2 grams IV for ECG changes of suspected hyperkalemia

-- \ Blood glucose should be assessed on all patients with an altered level of consciousness - \ For hypoglycemic patients post treatment and refusing transport ensure the following: - ➢ Glucose level > 80 - > History of diabetes on insulin therapy - Not on oral agents - Patient access to food and ability to eat - > Capacity to make an informed healthcare decision - > If all the above are not met, contact medical control - Patients on oral hypoglycemic agents are at increased risk for recurrent hypoglycemia and therefore should be transported for further evaluation and/or treatment - \ Hyperglycemia resulting in diabetic ketoacidosis may be associated with hyperkalemia - This may result in cardiac dysrhythmias, therefore cardiac monitoring is essential in these patients - If intravascular access is required for resuscitative purposes and peripheral intravenous lines are unobtainable after two attempts, and glucagon is ineffective, an intraosseous line should be initiated
+- \ Blood glucose should be assessed on all patients with an altered level of consciousness - \ For hypoglycemic patients post treatment and refusing transport ensure the following: - > Glucose level > 80 - > History of diabetes on insulin therapy - Not on oral agents - Patient access to food and ability to eat - > Capacity to make an informed healthcare decision - > If all the above are not met, contact medical control - Patients on oral hypoglycemic agents are at increased risk for recurrent hypoglycemia and therefore should be transported for further evaluation and/or treatment - ✤ Hyperglycemia resulting in diabetic ketoacidosis may be associated with hyperkalemia - This may result in cardiac dysrhythmias, therefore cardiac monitoring is essential in these patients - If intravascular access is required for resuscitative purposes and peripheral intravenous lines are unobtainable after two attempts, and glucagon is ineffective, an intraosseous line should be initiated